zliu-fd/lmdbjni/readme.md

        src="https://scan.coverity.com/projects/4017/badge.svg"/>
 </a>

 LMDB JNI provide a Java API to [LMDB](http://symas.com/mdb/) which is an ultra-fast, ultra-compact key-value embedded data store developed by Symas for the OpenLDAP Project.
 It uses memory-mapped files, so it has the read performance of a pure in-memory database while still offering the persistence of standard disk-based databases.
 Transactional with full ACID semantics and crash-proof by design.
 No corruption.
 No startup time.
 Zero-config cache tuning.
 No dependencies.
+Proven in production applications.

 LMDB JNI is available for 64 bit Linux, OSX, Windows and Android.